microsoft/workshop-library/resume-website-workshop/1-create-html.md

 | `header`, `main`, `article`, `section` | These are "semantic" tags.
 See the description below for more information.                                                                                                                                              |
 | `h1`                         | A level 1 header.
 Header tags go from `h1` to `h6`, with `h1` being the highest level, to `h6` being the lowest level.
 These are used to create structure for the outline of the page. |
 | `p` | A paragraph tag.
 Paragraph tags are where the body text of your page goes.
-| `b` | Makes text appear bold.
 | `hr` | Creates a horizontal line.
 The tag stands for "horizontal rule".
 | `id` | `id` is an attribute that allows you to assign a unique id for an HTML element.
 This will come in handy when we style the HTML.
 | `<!-- comment -->` | These are HTML comments.
 They are useful for making notes or setting reminders to yourself.

 > **Note:** Comments are a great way to take notes as you're learning HTML.
 You can put a comment right above a section of code, and describe what the section does.
-But do remember comments **are not** secure, so don't store sensitive information in comments.
+But do remember comments **are not** hidden from browsers, so don't store sensitive information in comments as anyone who views the source of your code can read your comments.

 #### Semantic tags

 Semantic tags are a relatively new addition to HTML.
 You may notice on the page there is a difference in size between `h1` and `h2`.
 This is because besides just indicating a level, header tags also modify how content is displayed.
 Semantic tags such as `header`, `main`, `article` and `section` are only used to group information together.
-The main advantage is the ability to structure a large HTML document, and later use CSS to control how the content will actually get displayed.
+Semantic tags are useful to structure a large HTML document, and later use CSS to control how the content will actually get displayed.

 You can use semantic tags however you wish, but a common hierarchy is: